FC Dallas: Television

+In 2025, invoking an option in the Apple contract that allows for regional rebroadcasts of matches on at least a 48-hour delay, FC Dallas announced that it would air Tuesday-night encores of matches on KDFI under the FC Dallas Rewind branding.

 Radio

 Beginning with the 2018 season, English radio coverage of the club's MLS matches has been on the club's website.
 Beginning with the 2019 season for locally televised games, the radio coverage has been a simulcast of the audio from the television broadcast.
 When the club's match is televised nationally with no local coverage, a radio-only broadcast is available online.

 Carlos Alvarado and Rafa Calderon provide Spanish language commentary on radio stations such as KFLC and KFZO.
 Alvarado has been the play-by-play announcer since the inaugural 1996 season, and Calderon has been the color analyst since the 2001 season.

 Just like on television, the club struggled to find radio broadcast partners.
 For several seasons, there were no English radio broadcasts of FC Dallas games.
 Beginning with the 2014 season, English radio broadcasts (including a postgame show) returned for the club with KWRD-FM becoming the primary radio home for the club's matches.
 This arrangement continued through the 2017 season.
 Steve Davis was the initial and most used announcer, calling the games solo.